WhatsApp co-founder Brian Acton is leaving to start a non-profit

 This decision is, of course, a tough one.
 I’m proud of what our team has accomplished in only a few years, and it’s humbling to see that so many people rely on WhatsApp every day.

 Acton started WhatsApp with CEO Jan Koum in 2009 after the pair had met working at Yahoo.
-The team struck it big in 2014 when Facebook agreed to pay $19 billion to buy it, a deal that put then-little-known WhatsApp on the map in the U.S., although the price ended up rising to $22 billion thanks to share-based components to the deal.
+The team struck it big in 2014 when Facebook agreed to pay $19 billion to buy it, although the price ended up rising to $22 billion thanks to share-based components to the deal.

 Today, WhatsApp is the world’s most-used messaging app today with over one billion monthly users, that’s more than double the 450 million it had at the date of the acquisition.
+At that time WhatsApp was little-known in the U.S. since most of its users were based overseas.

 Lately the company has begun to make moves to monetize the service.
 It is adding business profiles to let users connect with companies through the app andit has been strongly been linked with enabling payments, initially in India which is its largest market based on users.Featured Image: Bloomberg/Getty Images (IMAGE HAS BEEN MODIFIED)